scipy-conference/scipy_proceedings/papers/popmon/popmon_paper.rst

 In the literature synthetic datasets are commonly used to test the effectiveness of dataset shift monitoring approaches :cite:`lu2018learning`.
-Since the generation process controls when and how the shift happens, one can test the detection for all kinds of shifts. ``popmon`` has been tested on multiple of such artificial datasets: Sine1, Sine2, Mixed, Stagger, Circles, LED, SEA and Hyperplane
+One can test the detection for all kinds of shifts, as the generation process controls when and how the shift happens. ``popmon`` has been tested on multiple of such artificial datasets: Sine1, Sine2, Mixed, Stagger, Circles, LED, SEA and Hyperplane
 :cite:`pesaranghader2018reservoir, street2001streaming, fan2004systematic`.
-These datasets cover myriad dataset shift characteristics: sudden and gradual drifts, order of the relation (dependency of the label on just one, or multiple features), binary and multiclass labels, and containing unrelated features.
+These datasets cover myriad dataset shift characteristics: sudden and gradual drifts, dependency of the label on just one or multiple features, binary and multiclass labels, and containing unrelated features.
 The dataset descriptions and sample ``popmon`` configurations are available in the code repository.